diractions/diractions-website/content/projects.md

 Tasked with enhancing a digital strategy (apps, websites, paper maps) for a travel agency, I developed a strategic roadmap for incorporating geographic data—maps, points of interest (POIs), and routes—into their digital channels.
 This included refining their GTM strategy and identifying key integration opportunities to create a seamless, data-enriched user experience, positioning them for long-term competitive advantage.
 This included working towards a longer term vision of integrating AI agents for smarter searching and automated booking.

+## Trailblazer and innovation manager at colab.nl

+_September 2024 - March 2025_

+I explored how tele-operated robots could add value in schools and healthcare.
+In schools, the robot enabled remote teaching by home-bound teachers.
+In healthcare, we tested roles like a reception assistant or a companion ("maatje").
+This project was part of colab.nl—a user-driven innovation track focused on creating tech people actually use.
+By involving end users from the start, colab.nl aims to turn promising concepts into real-world solutions that are intuitive, inclusive, and impactful.
+Within this project, I was responsible for managing the tech core including the robot, front-end, and back-end.

 ## Driving AI Innovation in Autonomous Mobility Research

 _June 2024 - December 2024_